 One of the nation's leading literary biographers, Scott Donaldson has written eight books about 20th century American authors.
-These include Poet in America: Winfield Townley Scott (1972), By Force of Will: The Life and Art of Ernest Hemingway (1977), Fool for Love, F. Scott Fitzgerald (1983), John Cheever: A Biography (1988), Archibald MacLeish: An American Life (1992), winner of the 1993 Ambassador Book Award for biography, Hemingway vs. Fitzgerald: The Rise and Fall of a Literary Friendship (1999), which has been translated into four languages, Edwin Arlington Robinson: A Poet's Life (2007), named the best biography of the year by Contemporary Poetry Forum, Fitzgerald and Hemingway: Works and Days (2009), and Death of a Rebel: The Charlie Fenton Story (2011).
+These include Poet in America: Winfield Townley Scott (1972), By Force of Will: The Life and Art of Ernest Hemingway (1977), Fool for Love, F. Scott Fitzgerald (1983), John Cheever: A Biography (1988), Archibald MacLeish: An American Life (1992), winner of the 1993 Ambassador Book Award for biography, Hemingway vs. Fitzgerald: The Rise and Fall of a Literary Friendship (1999), which has been translated into seven languages, Edwin Arlington Robinson: A Poet's Life (2007), named the best biography of the year by Contemporary Poetry Forum, Fitzgerald and Hemingway: Works and Days (2009), and Death of a Rebel: The Charlie Fenton Story (2011).
+He explores has experiences as a biographer, as well as those of others in the field, in The Impossible Craft: Literary Biography (2015).

-Donaldson has also published many articles on American literature and culture and edited a number of books, among them Critical Essays on F. Scott Fitzgerald's "The Great Gatsby" (1984), Conversations with John Cheever (1987), New Essays on "A Farewell to Arms" (1990), the Cambridge Companion to Hemingway (1996), and Robinson: Poems (2007, in the Everyman's Library Pocket Poets series.
+Donaldson has published many articles on American literature and culture and edited a number of books, among them Critical Essays on F. Scott Fitzgerald's "The Great Gatsby" (1984), Conversations with John Cheever (1987), New Essays on "A Farewell to Arms" (1990), the Cambridge Companion to Hemingway (1996), and Robinson: Poems (2007) , in the Everyman's Library Pocket Poets series.

-After beginning his career as a newspaper reporter and editor in Minneapolis, Donaldson decided he wanted to write something that would not be used a day later to wrap the fish in.
-He took his PhD in American Studies at the University of Minnesota in 1966, and journeyed east to teach -- and write -- at the College of William and Mary in Virginia, retiring in 1992 as Louise G.T.
+After beginning his career as a newspaper reporter and editor in Minneapolis, Donaldson decided he wanted to write something that would not be used to wrap the fish in.
+So he went back to school, took his PhD in American Studies at the University of Minnesota in 1966, and journeyed east to teach -- and write -- at the College of William and Mary in Virginia, retiring in 1992 as Louise G.T.
 Cooley Professor or English, Emeritus.

 Awards and Positions